 Easy to Earn, Easy to Redeem

-By the response we’re hearing from folks about the Capital One Savor, y’all have been waiting for a card like this for a while.
-No rotating categories you have to remember and opt-into.
+From what we’re hearing from folks about the Capital One Savor, y’all have been waiting for a card like this for a while.
+No rotating categories you have to remember and opt into.
 No confusing transfer partners.

-The Million Mile Secrets team brings this card up often.
-A lot of us intend to open the thing because its earnings are so great.
+The MMS team brings this card up often.
+A lot of us intend to open it because its earnings are so great.

 I wasn’t too hot on the Capital One Savor in the beginning, but I’m realizing how solid this card is for the vast majority of us.
-It scoops up the bulk of the spending most of us make every day.
+It takes in the bulk of the spending most of us do every day.
 You’ll earn 4% cash back for dining and entertainment, 2% cash back at grocery stores, and 1% cash back on everything else.

 I’ll definitely open it for a year and test it out.
-It comes with a $500 welcome bonus after meeting minimum spending requirements for cryin’ out sakes!
+It comes with a $300 welcome bonus after meeting minimum spending requirements!
 And I spend an unbelievable amount of money in those bonus categories.